-Sciatica is a funny name for nerve pain.
+Sciatica is a name for nerve pain.
 But for people affected by it, sciatica is no joke.
 It can cause intense, lingering pain, even at rest.

 If you have pain that starts in your lower back and runs down the back of one leg, you may have sciatica.
 Even if your pain seems mild or infrequent, it’s a good idea to see your doctor.
 If left untreated, sciatica can get worse.
 And it can lead to complications such as bladder or bowel problems and significant leg weakness.